derzaarsad/advanced_lane_finding/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 The ideal way to do this is basically by combining the image color channels using an appropriate weight and activation function (much more like convolution neural network), but it is very time consuming to pick the weights by hand and so I did not do it for this project.
-Instead of implementing a filter that could work decently for all possible lane color, I created separate filters for each color that is normally used on the street lane, that way I could experiment with the parameter of each color filter independently.
-After experimenting for a while, I noticed that it is very hard to create a filter that can capture the lanes clearly without introducing any noise, therefore I decided to just let the noise or outlier exist and then later filter it with RANSAC algorithm.
+Instead of implementing a filter that could work decently for all possible lane color (yellow and white), I created separate filters for each color that is normally used on the street lane, that way I could experiment with the parameter of each color filter independently.
+After experimenting for a while, I noticed that it is very hard to create a filter that can capture the lanes clearly without introducing any noise, therefore I decided to just let the noise or outlier exist and then later filter the resulting false detected windows with RANSAC algorithm.
 In this project I use 3 types of masks: white mask, yellow mask and gradient magnitude mask.
 For the white mask I combined the HSV and
 L from Luv channels, where for the yellow mask I combined the HSV and b from Lab channels.
 Both filters are in my opinion very robust, however at the end I saw that the white mask works better under a different light condition in comparison to the yellow mask.
 I added a gradient magnitude mask because it does a very good job in separating lines from the scene although it also detects other irrelevant lines in the scene.